 Internal links pass link juice.
 Therefore we can use pages with high inbound links to distribute that ranking power to other pages.

-This method requires a blog with taxonomies (aka categories in WordPress) and works great for rankings localized pages.
+This is a method requires a blog with taxonomies (aka categories in WordPress) and works great for ranking local pages.

 Target Keyword: “Miami PPC Company”

 This method creates a circular silo of blog posts around a silo page.
 This silo of blog posts links directly to your silo page, creating massive relevancy signals to search engines.

 When in doubt – model your internal linking structure like Wikipedia.
 Link together anything that is related!

 We built a Google Sheets tool that helps you determine which pages need internal links on your website.